-On Friday 30 November and Monday 3 December 2018, Gaia was presented in the Natural History Museum of London.
+On Friday 29th November 2019, Gaia was presented in the Natural History Museum of London.

 The artwork was displayed to the public in the Hintze Hall, next to a huge skeleton of an ancient whale (called Hope) for an event exploring our relationship with our environment, titled Your Planet Needs You.